John Wilson (Scottish writer): Life and work

 He read law and was elected to the Faculty of Advocates in 1815, still with many outside interests, and in 1816 produced a second volume of poems, The City of the Plague.
 In 1817, soon after the founding of Blackwood's Magazine, Wilson began his connection with the Tory monthly and in October 1817 he joined with John Gibson Lockhart in the October number working up James Hogg's MS a satire called the Chaldee Manuscript, in the form of biblical parody, on the rival Edinburgh Review, its publisher and his contributors.
 He became the principal writer for Blackwood's, though never its nominal editor, the publisher retaining supervision even over Lockhart's and "Christopher North's" contributions, which were the making of the magazine.

-In 1822 began the series of Noctes Ambrosianae, after 1825 mostly Wilson's work.
-These are discussions in the form of convivial table-talk, including wonderfully various digressions of criticism, description and miscellaneous writing.
-There was much ephemeral, a certain amount purely local, and something occasionally trivial in them.
-But their dramatic force, their incessant flashes of happy thought and happy expression, their almost incomparable fulness of life, and their magnificent humour give them all but the highest place among genial and recreative literature.
-"The Ettrick Shepherd", an idealised portrait of James Hogg, one of the talkers, is a most delightful creation.
-Before this, Wilson had contributed to Blackwood's prose tales and sketches, and novels, some of which were afterwards published separately in Lights and Shadows of Scottish Life (1822), The Trials of Margaret Lindsay (1823) and The Foresters (1825); later appeared essays on Edmund Spenser, Homer and all sorts of modern subjects and authors.
+In 1822, the series Noctes Ambrosianae began publication, and after 1825 it was written mainly by Wilson.
+The series consisted of discussions presented in the form of table talk, including commentary, criticism, and descriptive writing.One of the recurring characters, “The Ettrick Shepherd”, was based on James Hogg.Wilson also contributed prose tales, sketches, and novels to Blackwood’s Magazine, some of which were lr published separately as Lights and Shadows of Scottish Life (1822), The Trials of Margaret Lindsay (1823), and The Foresters (1825).
+He later published essays on Edmund Spenser, Homer, and contemporary authors and subjects.

 Wilson left his mother's house and established himself (1819) in Ann Street, Edinburgh, with his wife and five children.
 His election to the chair of Moral Philosophy in the University of Edinburgh (1820) was unexpected, and the best qualified man in the United Kingdom, Sir William Hamilton, was also a candidate.
 But the matter was made a political one; the Tories still had a majority in the burgh council; Wilson was powerfully backed by friends, Sir Walter Scott at their head; and his adversaries played into his hands by attacking his moral character, which was not open to any fair reproach.